TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 20/John 20.31.md

 ---

-but these are written, that ye may believe that Jesus is the Christ, the Son of God; and that believing ye may have life in his name.
+but these are written, that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in his name.